What is a patent examiner?

 - You must complete all stages of the program successfully to meet the conditions of employment.

-When you complete the program, you can examine patents independently.
+When you complete the program, you will receive your Acceptance Delegation and can examine patents independently.

 As your career as a patent examiner progresses, your work may expand to include: